-Recent transformations within the health care industry have given healthcare executives the opportunity to consider more diverse career options.
-An increase in the shift from medical procedures being done in a hospital setting to them being performed in private practices has created the need for health services administrators to manage these practices as successful businesses.
+Recent transformations within the healthcare industry have given healthcare leaders the opportunity to consider more diverse career options.
+An increase in the shift from various types of medical procedures being done in a hospital setting to them being performed in private practices has created the need for health services administrators to manage these practices as successful businesses.

 What is Health Services Administration?

 Healthcare administration careers integrate business, policy and science.
 As leaders in healthcare management, administrators and executives must oversee the fiscal and human resources that are necessary to deliver valuable health services.
 These services may include:

 2. Directing hospital services